apache/flagon-useralejs/README.md

 Additional examples of `userale.options()` can be found in our [example directory](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).

-The complete list of configurable parameters that can be configured via 'userale.options' is:
+The complete list of configurable parameters that can be configured via `userale.options()` is:

 | Param | Description | Default |
 |---|---|---|